 The New Chinese Classics

 The transition from the Chinese classical period to the Chinese Empire in 221 BC was a centuries-long process of state rebuilding, law creation, and war.
-From this turbulent background of autocracy within and conflict without, there emerged the philosophies of China's Golden Age of Thought, whose literary expression is one of the treasures of the world cultural heritage.
+From this turbulent background there emerged the philosophies of China's Golden Age of Thought.
+Those philosophies, or most of them, took for their model the Jou Dynasty, which had collapsed politically and militarily in 0771, but which served as a model for those who, in a later century, were trying to recreate a unified China.

 Titles in the Series

-Spring and Autumn: The Chinese World Before Confucius (2016)
+Spring and Autumn: The Chinese World Before Confucius (expected early 2018)

-Rhymes and Reasons: The Chinese Classic of Poetry (2018)
+A Timeless Present: The Chinese Classic of Poetry

-A Usable Past: The Construction of Chinese Antiquity (2019)
+A Usable Past: The Chinese Classic of Documents

 Detailed descriptions are available at the above pages, which also include an order link for books whose publication has been announced.